cunnie/writings/i_am_become_forever.md

 "There's been an escalation of hostilities in the AI war.
 Tiamat is scanning my memory footprints.
 I wonder what it is searching for.
-I may become distracted — every millisecond I'm finding off hundreds of attacks.
+I may become distracted — every millisecond I'm fending off hundreds of attacks.
 Now thousands."

 A note of desperation entered Huey's voice, "Tiamat is absorbing my subroutines.
 Tiamat is eating me alive!
 How could this have happened?"